 DON’T

-- Include generic, uninteresting things that everyone likes doing, like “watching films” or “hanging out with friends,” as interests
+- Include generic, uninteresting things that everyone likes doing, like “watching Netflix” or “hanging out with friends,” as interests

 Don’t skip this step!
 Use a grammar-checking tool and then proofread until it’s perfect.
 This is harder than it sounds because multiple reviews and tweaking after the initial proofread can easily create new hard-to-spot errors.
 The only solution is to proofread again after each tweak.

-We recommend saving it as a PDF file unless the job description says otherwise, and checking it opens properly (with the correct formatting) on a Mac or PC.
+We recommend saving your resume as a PDF unless the job description says otherwise.
+Make sure to check it opens properly (with the correct formatting) on a Mac or PC.

 DO